multiversx/mx-sdk-specs/core/transactions-outcome-parsers/resources.md

 ```
 dto SmartContractCallOutcome:
     function: string;

+    // The return data (collection) of the contract endpoint invoked by the original transaction.
     return_data_parts: bytes[];

+    // If not available, then it's identical to "return_code".
     return_message: string;
     return_code: string;
 ```

 ```
 dto TransactionOutcome:
+    // The direct outcome of a smart contract call.
+That is, the one that holds the "return data" of the endpoint invoked by the original transaction.
     direct_smart_contract_call_outcome: SmartContractCallOutcome;

+    // All the smart contract calls produced when processing the transaction.
     smart_contract_results: List[SmartContractResult];

+    // The logs produced when processing the transaction.
+Generally speaking, client code would also be interested in the logs within the smart contract results.
     logs: TransactionLogs;
 ```